 One of the most important states' revenues sources comes from the vertical transfers implemented by federal government.
-These grants can be designed in different ways, and the so-called RTS equalization grants are ones of the most frequently used.
+These grants can be designed in different ways, and the so called RTS equalization grants are ones of the most frequently used.
 The main objective of the RTS equalization schemes is providing enough resources to subcental levels of government, regardless their tax capacities but taking their tax efforts into consideration.

-Although RTS revenue equalization grants are able to reduce some inefficiencies linked to the federal structure of the countries, this paper aims to highlight the likely inefficiencies derived from the implementation of these vertical grants.
+Although RTS revenue equalization grants are able to reduce some inefficiencies linked to the federal structure of the countries, this paper aims to highlight the inefficiency derived from the implementation of these vertical grants.
 In particular, we study how the conditions for the optimal provision of public inputs are affected when a RTS equalization system is used instead of lump-sum transfers, and also the consequences in terms of FOC coming from increasing the degree of fiscal equalization.

 Our model consists of different state governments providing a public input and behaving as Nash competitors.
-These governments obtain resources from labor taxes, profit taxes and grants given by federal government as well.
-In such a way, we have compared two different scenarios: lump-sum grants and a RTS equalization system.
+These governments obtain resources from labor taxes, profit taxes as well as grants given by federal government.
+In such a way, we have firstly compared two different scenarios: lump-sum grants and a RTS equalization system.
 As was proved by Smart (1998), this paper also finds that state tax rates are higher in the equalization framework.
 However, we admit the possibility that the MCPF increases when RTS transfers are considered.
 It allows to show that the traslation from the discussion on optimality rules to the optimal levels is not straightforward.
 Also in this part we provide a sufficient condition for defining a negative grant for the state, and information about the relative tax effort by a regional government when the MCPF goes up.

-Secondly, we have studied the impacts of modifying the parameter α on some relevant variables involved in the optimal conditions.
-At this regard, we have shown that nothing can be said about the sign of the effect of α on the state tax rate setting.
-It is caused by the opposite behavior of the MCPF and the marginal cost of production net of tax revenue effect (MPCT) with respect to the degree of fiscal equalization.
-Hence, the dilemma between efficiency and redistribution must be qualified when RTS grants are used to finance public inputs, because it is not straightforward that increasing equalization leads to efficiency losses.
+Secondly, we have studied the impacts of modifying the parameter $\alpha$ on some relevant variables involved in the optimal conditions.
+At this regard, we have shown that nothing can be said about the sign of the effect of $\alpha$ on the state tax rate setting.
+It is caused by the opposite behavior of the MCPF and the marginal cost of production net of tax revenue effect (MCPT) with respect to the degree of fiscal equalization.

 This paper suggests a couple of policy implications.
 First one highlights the relevance of the degree of equalization on the efficiency of equilibria.
-In particular, we have seen that the magnitude of α determines, among others, whether a state receives a positive grant or not.
+In particular, we have seen that the magnitude of $\alpha$ determines, among others, whether a state receives a positive grant or not.
 In such a way, policy-makers must be aware that a high equalization can amplify the overprovision of public inputs in a sense of adding a negative income effect to the substitution effect derived from the RTS transfers.
 Secondly, and contrary to the case of consumption public goods, there does not exist a clear theoretical relationship between the degree of equalization and the tax setting; in fact, federal government by defining equalization schemes should pay attention upon the sign of the tax revenue effect because reforms of equalization formula not only affect the MCPF but also the impact of public inputs on tax revenues and, consequently, on the optimality of the equilibrium.